Interface In Java Interview Questions

 What is a Marker Interface?

-Ans: An interface which doesn’t have any declaration inside, but still enforces a mechanism is known as Marker Interface.
+Ans: A marker interface is an interface that doesn’t have any declaration inside but still enforces a mechanism.

 Can we define private and protected modifiers for variables in interfaces?